 Remember, the most important factor you will ever need to consider for your pool project is safety.

-There are three options for your pool coping.
+There are mainly 3 profiles for your pool coping.

 a) Drop Edge Pool Coping